UnaBiz/unashield/docs/index.md

 ## Format of structured message

-The structured message format was created such that all 12 bytes in a SIGFOX message could be used to transmit 3 fields efficiently, including a 3-letter field name (e.g. ctr).
+The structured message format was created such that all 12 bytes in a Sigfox message could be used to transmit 3 fields efficiently, including a 3-letter field name (e.g. ctr).
 The field name was included so that any generic IoT platform (e.g. Amazon Web Services IoT) could decode the fields and refer to the fields by name for IoT rules, alerts, dashboards and other types of IoT data processing.

 * Each structured message contains 1 to 3 data fields of 4 bytes each: